90-HAQ/Library-Management-System/README.md

 Download the project from github

-Place project in xampp\htdocs folder
+Replace the project in xampp\htdocs folder.

-Place .env file in that folder
+Put .env file in that folder

 Place database folder in SQL server or run command php artisan migrate

-Note:Vendor folder connot be upload on github reason explained in the video
+Note:Vendor folder connot be upload on github.

+## Here are some screenshots